The post How to (Sustainably) Get Rid of Unwanted Items After a Clear Out appeared first on Bristol Van Removals.

 Sit down with a calendar and mark up any family gatherings, school or end-of-term events, or work deadlines.
 Look for a gap where you can focus on the move rather than running from one thing to another.
 When you know roughly when you are aiming for, speak to your removal company early.
 December dates can book up quickly, especially at weekends.
 And check the weather forecast before you lock anything in, so you have a rough idea of how winter might affect your journey.

 Nobody wants to arrive at their new house only to realise the decorations are somewhere at the back of the lorry.
 Pack for the holiday season as its own little project.
 Put together a separate festive box, and pop in a small tree or a simple decoration, a few favourite mugs, hot chocolate, basic cutlery and plates, and any special presents that you are worried about.
+Make sure you pack decorations carefully, as they are delicate!
+We’ve written a guide on specifically this.

 Staying organised is what stops everything turning into a minute rush on moving day.
 Create a dedicated “moving zone” in the corner of your house and keep all tape, pens and packing materials there.

 When you pack, aim for one room at a time and start with things you won’t need unpacked urgently.
-If you want more detailed tips for the moving process, We’ve got plenty of guides on decluttering before a move and on staying organised in smaller spaces
+If you want more detailed tips for the moving process, We’ve got plenty of guides on decluttering before a move and on staying organised in smaller spaces.

 It’s also a grand idea to create a proper essentials box for the moving day itself.
 Kettle, tea, phone chargers, toilet roll, cleaning spray, bin bags, warm jumpers and blankets, and your most important documents all earn their place.
 If you are moving with children, you can also add a few familiar toys or bedtime books to help them settle into your new home.